Aaron3963/CSE_151A_Project/README.md

 | macro avg | 0.444892 | 0.490147 | 0.382000 | 130.000000 |
 | weighted avg | 0.458623 | 0.546154 | 0.421201 | 130.000000 |

-We also experimented in the amount of features TF-IDF should have in order to have the best performance.
+We also experimented with the amount of features that TF-IDF should have to achieve the best performance.

 ![https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-24-output-1.png](https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-24-output-1.png)

-As expected, we do not need to high complexity for TF-IDF, as increasing it will overfit our training dataset.
-A complexity around 800 yields the best result on the test set with accuracy about 55%.
+As expected, we do not need too high complexity for TF-IDF, as increasing it will overfit our training dataset.
+A complexity of around 800 yields the best result on the test set with an accuracy of about 55%.

 ### Transformer Model[](https://aaron3963.github.io/CSE_151A_Project/#transformer-model)

-We will be using our joined dataset which concatenate all news in the same day to one line.
-The main reason for this is because if we use single data news data points, there will be too much noise in our dataset, and the model cannot learn any features.
+We will be using our joined dataset which concatenates all news on the same day to one line.
+The main reason for this is that if we use single data news data points, there will be too much noise in our dataset, and the model cannot learn any features.
 Notice that `shuffle` is set to `False` in our split.
 This is because the stock and news data are all time-series, which we cannot inform our model about the future.

 #### Preparation

-We used a tokenizer from HuggingFace, which give unique tokens to every word.
+We used a tokenizer from HuggingFace, which gives unique tokens to every word.

 The `Dataset` class to create PyTorch’s data loader.